tvilight4/MyBlog/docs/index.md

 ## About Project
 To participate in the [Neurobagel](https://neurobagel.org/) query federation, datasets must conform to Neurobagel’s data model, so annotating the datasets is necessary to harmonize them for query federation.
-The project aims to reduce the human effort to manually annotate individual data elements by automating the current [annotation tool](https://neurobagel.org/annotation_tool/) provided by Neurobagel using Large Language Models (LLMs).
-The tsv fies uploaded by the users get annotated by the LLMs to obtain the 'TermURLs' corresponding to each element , various other procesing is caried out once the term url is obtained and then the final json file with all the information of all thecolumns of the tsv file is obtained which can then be passed by a human.
+The project aims to reduce the human effort required to manually annotate individual data elements by automating the current [annotation tool](https://neurobagel.org/annotation_tool/) tool provided by Neurobagel using Large Language Models (LLMs).
+The TSV files uploaded by the users get annotated by the LLMs to obtain the 'TermURLs' corresponding to each element, various other processing is carried out once the TermURL is obtained, and then the final JSON file with all the information of all the columns of the TSV file is generated, which can then be reviewed by a human.

-The project includes automating the annotation process using LLMs, then integrating the tool into the existing webpage and making changes in the UI accordingly.
+The project includes automating the annotation process using LLMs, integrating the tool into the existing webpage, and making changes in the UI accordingly.

 ## Summary of Work Done

 In the first week of our project, the main objective was to process the input TSV file and achieve two outcomes:

-    1)Generate a dictionary with key value pairs representing column_header and a string of the column_header concatenated with the column entries.
+    1)Generate a dictionary with key-value pairs representing column_header and a string of the column_header concatenated with the column entries.

     2)Create a JSON file with column headers as keys and empty value fields, which would be populated further in the process.

 After completing the initial processing, we realized that the project should be divided into two main parts: